little-fish/gcUnicorn/README.md

 * [Cachly](http://www.cach.ly/)
 * [Locus](http://www.locusmap.eu/)

-_If you test the output GPX format with other applications, please, let me know so I can update the list.
+_If you test the output GPX format with other applications, please, let me know, so I can update the list.
 Thank you._

 ## Disclaimer
 Be sure to read [Groundspeak's terms of use](https://www.geocaching.com/account/documents/termsofuse).
 By using the application you may violate some of them and your Geocaching account may be suspended or deleted.